 The exact details of what happened aren’t clear, and they aren’t really the subject of the state supreme court’s review.
-All we know is that the patient was admitted to the facility in December 2/?p=1007 and that he died in March 2012.
+All we know is that the patient was admitted to the facility in December 2/car-accidents/alabama-traffic-accidents-likely-to-increase-with-economic-recovery/ and that he died in March 2012.
 An administrator for his estate alleges the patient died as a result of negligence, medical malpractice and violations of statutes relating to long-term care.
 Compensatory and punitive damages were sought.

 However, the nursing home moved to compel arbitration.
 The company argued that the plaintiff, the deceased man’s son, had held power of attorney and had signed an arbitration agreement in 2009, when the nursing home changed management and was purchased by a for-profit buyer.
 The arbitration agreement is signed by the son as the “responsible party” for the patient, and indicates that “all claims, disputes and controversies arising out of or in connection with or relating in any way” to the care received at the home must be resolved by arbitration.
 The fact that the agreement was a “binding contract” was underscored in the fine print.